jiayihao/Academic/content/authors/admin/_index.md

 Yihao Jia interests in the field of computer networks, especially Internet architecture, communication protocols, and privacy enhancement.
 Currently, Yihao is active in IETF, ITU-T standardization works.

-In general, Yihao is passionate to explore the science and philosophy behind the challenges.
+In th, Yihao is passionate to explore the science and philosophy behind the challenges.
+In practice, Yihao embraces open source communities and state-of-the-art techniques.
+In life, Yihao enjoys communicating and sharing

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.